-For stock options issued and outstanding for the years ended December 31, 2014 and 2013, the Company recorded non-cash, stock-based compensation expense of \$193,120 and \$6,141 respectively, net of estimated forfeitures.
+For stock options issued and outstanding for the years ended December 31, 2015 and 2014, the Company recorded non-cash, stock-based compensation expense of \$1,153,302 and \$193,120, respectively, net of estimated forfeitures.

 The fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model that uses the assumptions noted in the following table.
-Due to its limited operating history and limited number of sales of its common stock, the Company estimated its volatility in consideration of a number of factors, including the volatility of comparable public companies.
+Due to its limited operating history and limited number of sales of its common stock, the Company estimated its volatility in consideration of a number of factors, including the volatility of comparable public companies and, commencing in 2015, the Company also included the volatility of its own common stock.
 The Company uses historical data, as well as subsequent events occurring prior to the issuance of the financial statements, to estimate option exercises and employee terminations within the valuation model.
-The expected term of options granted under the 2014 Plan, all of which qualify as "plain vanilla per SEC Staff Accounting Bulletin 107," is based on the average of the 6.25 years.
+The expected term of options granted under the 2014 Plan, all of which qualify as "plain vanilla" per SEC Staff Accounting Bulletin 107, is based on the average of the 6.25 years.
 For non-employee options, the expected term is the contractual term.
 The risk-free rate is based on the yield of a U.S. Treasury security with a term consistent with the option.

-The assumptions used principally in determining the fair value of options granted were as follows:
+The weighted average assumptions used principally in determining the fair value of options granted were as follows: